martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: artwork-align="center" }

-CUBIC MAY implement an algorithm to detect spurious retransmissions, such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or Eifel
+CUBIC MAY implement an algorithm to detect spurious retransmissions, such as Forward RTO-Recovery {{!RFC5682}}.
+Experimental alternatives include DSACK {{?RFC3708}} and Eifel {{?RFC3522}}.
-{{?RFC3522}}.
 Once a spurious congestion event is detected, CUBIC SHOULD restore the original values of above-mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
 Restoring the original values ensures that CUBIC's performance is similar to what it would be without spurious losses.

 ~~~ math
 \left.